davetemplin/async-parallel/README.md

     async () => { /* task #5 here */ }
 ]);
 ```
-Note the same result can be achieved without a library using `Promise.all`, however `Parallel.invoke` also supports pooling as discussed below.
+Note the same result can be achieved without a library using `Promise.all`, however `Parallel.invoke` provides an ability to limit concurrency as discussed below.

 ## Parallel.pool example
 ```js